 - The Windows API will send an HTTP request

-- The client (in this case, the vulnerable application running in the server) will respond to the challenge and the attacker will grab the server’s Net-NTLM hash
+- The client (in this case, the vulnerable application running on the server) will respond to the challenge, and the attacker will grab the server’s Net-NTLM hash

 The final result is the adversary successfully captured Net-NTLM credentials: